sourcegraph/scip-java/docs/getting-started.md

 ### Kotlin

-The Kotlin support in scip-java is the least mature compared to the Java and Scala support.
+The Kotlin support in scip-java is less mature compared to the Java and Scala support.
 Don't hesitate to report issues at https://github.com/sourcegraph/scip-java if you encounter issues using the Kotlin support.